AtharvaD7/AtharvaD7/README.md

 # Hi👋, AD this side

 ## 💼 About Me:
-👨‍💻 Full-stack developer with strong interest in AI-powered applications  <br>⚡ Skilled in modern web technologies and backend development  <br>📈 Focused on building performant, user-centric solutions  <br>🌍 Open to internships, collaborations, and new opportunities
+👨‍💻 Java Full-stack developer with strong interest in AI-powered applications  <br>⚡ Skilled in modern web technologies and backend development  <br>📈 Focused on building performant, user-centric solutions  <br>🌍 Open to internships, collaborations, and new opportunities

 ## 🌐 Socials: